 A spiritual journey can go through several changes and develop over time

-At Birmingham St. Mary’s hospice, we seek to care for a person’s individual needs.
+At Birmingham St. Mary’s Hospice, we seek to care for a person’s individual needs by finding out what is important to them.
 Our highly motivated spiritual care team comprises trained staff and volunteers of various backgrounds.
 As a team we focus on providing emotional and spiritual support to our patients and their families/carers of every faith and belief, as well as to those of no religious belief.
-We find out what is most important to them.
-We also have network links with various faith and beliefs representatives locally, whom we can call upon if there is a specific need or request.
+We also have links with local representatives from various faith and beliefs, who we can call upon if there is a specific need or request.
 Our aim is to offer holistic care to each individual and support them in their journey in whatever ways are meaningful to them.

 You are not alone, we are here for you – to listen to you, and to be with you.

-There are two things that are certain, one that we are born and the other is death.
-In between all is uncertain or unknown.
-To deal with uncertainty and the unknown can be very challenging.
+In life, two things are certain – we are born and one day, we will die.
+What happens in between is uncertain and dealing with the unknown can be very challenging.
 Sometimes we are afraid of getting it wrong and sometimes we are just afraid of not knowing.

 When we go through any major life events it is natural for us to question everything including our spirituality.
 You may have spent most of your life saying to yourself ‘I can do this’, ‘I am okay’.
-Then you find yourself in a position where you feel you can no longer say these phrases.
-It can be overwhelming.
+Then you find yourself in a position where you feel you can no longer say this and it can be overwhelming.
 We understand that you may have some difficult questions such as:

-You may doubt yourself, or question your beliefs.
-This can be incredibly difficult.
+You may doubt yourself, or question your beliefs and this can be incredibly difficult.

 Difficult as it may be, there are things that you can do to help yourself.
 Here are some that you may want to consider: